Fertility Treatments

 When a woman is ovulating normally, an egg is released from the ovary during each menstrual cycle.

 Eggs develop inside fluid-filled sacs, called follicles.
-Just prior to ovulation, follicles reach a size of around 20mm and are visible on a transvaginal ultrasound scan.
-Ultrasound scanning can be used quite effectively to monitor follicle growth and predict ovulation.
+Just prior to ovulation, follicles reach a size of around 20mm and can be seen on an ultrasound scan.

 How is follicle tracking carried out?